 Dr. Emily Dean

-Dr. Emily Ocker Dean, assistant professor of education and
+Dr. Emily Ocker Dean, associate professor of education and

 director of the HSU Center for Literacy and Learning, graduated with a Bachelor

 of Science in Interdisciplinary Studies with an emphasis in Early Childhood

 Education from Texas State University in San Marcos, Texas, in 1997.

 For several years, she taught first and second grades in